Learning Stance Embeddings from Signed Social Graphs: Related work

+\textit{ Spectral methods. } The earliest approaches to learn signed graph embeddings are spectral.
+Spectral methods compute a low-rank matrix factorization of the signed graph Laplacian and study its spectrum~\cite{kunegis2010spectral, kunegis2014applications, zheng2015spectral, zheng2021modeling}.

-\paragraph{Signed graph embeddings} To overcome the homophily limitation, SNE~\cite{yuan2017sne} generates uniform random walks on signed graphs (by ignoring the weights on the edges) and replaces the skip-gram model by a log-bilinear model.
+\textit{Random walk-based methods. } Other methods address the homophily limitation in signed graphs include random walk-based embeddings.
+SNE~\cite{yuan2017sne} generates uniform random walks on signed graphs (by ignoring the edge signs) and replaces the skip-gram model by a log-bilinear model.
 The model predicts the representation of a target node given its predecessors along a path.
 To capture the signed relationships between nodes, two signed-type vectors are incorporated into the log-bilinear model.
 SIDE~\cite{kim2018side} generates first-order random walks and defines a likelihood function composed of a signed proximity term to model the social balance theory, and two bias terms to mimic the preferential attachment theory.
+Similarly, SIGNet~\cite{islam2018signet} designs a new sampling technique for directed signed networks, and optimises an objective function that learns two representations for each node.
+BESIDE~\cite{chen2018bridge} mathematically models \textit{bridge} edges based on balance and status theory.

-SiNE~\cite{wang2017signed} is a deep neural network-based model guided for social theories.
-SiNE maximises the margin between the embedding similarity of friends and the embedding similarity of foes.
+\textit{Deep learning-based methods. } The signed graph embedding problem has also been tackled with deep learning-based approaches.
+SiNE~\cite{wang2017signed} is a deep neural network-based model that maximises the margin between the embedding similarity of friends and the embedding similarity of foes.
 StEM~\cite{rahaman2018method} is a deep learning method aiming at learning not only representations of nodes of different classes (e.g. friends and foes) but also decision boundaries between opposing groups .
-Hence, unlike other methods, e.g. SiNE, which are distance-based (thus, use only local information), StEM attempts to incorporate global information.
+Hence, unlike other methods such as SiNE which are distance-based (using only local information), StEM attempts to incorporate global information.
+Instead of relying on social theories, ROSE~\cite{javari2020rose} learns role similarities between nodes.

-Overall, to learn node embeddings, SNE and SIDE generate random walks but do not use the skip-gram in node2vec to learn parameters, while SiNE and StEM use a margin loss function and decision boundary method respectively.